What is Multi-Cloud Security? Architecture & Best Practices

 • Encryption: Converting data into an unreadable format to prevent unauthorized access.

-• Data loss prevention: Strategies to ensure data is not manipulated, or accessed by unauthorized users.
+• Data loss prevention: Strategies to ensure unauthorized users do not manipulate or access data.

 Threat detection and management are akin to your security radar and response team in the multi-cloud environment.
 It’s about spotting potential dangers and neutralizing them swiftly.
 Key aspects include: